 Browse around the Flea Market

-If you are in search of a bargain or just want to peek around the stalls, one of the nicest things to do in Haifa is visiting the flea market.
+If you are in search of a bargain or just want to peek around the stalls, go to the flea market.
 This is open daily, but the best day to visit is Saturday, when you’ll find the largest variety of objects – from vintage jewelry to used clothing and art pieces.

 Hang out in Masada Street